iburn78/documentation/Linux/linux_commands.md

 * $mkdir -p \<path to a dir\> \&\& cd $_
   # executes only if first is successful
 * $ln -s path/to/file path/to/link: makes a symbolic link
+* When installing software, if there is an authorization error, try --user option

 ## Other topics
 * Bash shell script (start with \#!/bin/bash ; make executable)
 * C-programming